 Pour the boiling water over the dandelions stirring lightly to make sure they are all covered with water.
 Allow to cool before putting in refrigerator and steep for at least 4 hours or overnight.

-The sterilization process will be posted below as well as in the recipe card instructions.
+The sterilization process is in a section down below as well as in the recipe card instructions.

 Strain the liquid from the flowers using a cheesecloth, strainer or squeezing them with your hands.